jennifermulroy/Project2_MachineLearning/Conclusions.md

 ![CD_chart](images/XLK_algo.png)

 `GaussianNB` had the best cross validation score and was used to predict with the test data for XLK.
+The accuracy score on the test data was low at 38% but a low false positive rate of approximately 20%.
+The equally weighted portfolio of stocks selected from the model initially outperformed the sector benchmark but outperformance declined as the year progressed.
+AS per the chart below, the portfolio over the 2019 period is slightly inline with the performance of the benchmark.

 <br/>